emberjs/data/guides/3-caching.md

 The same CacheKey applies to a request, its response, and its parsed content.
 We refer to this as a `RequestKey`.
-In ***Warp*Drive** CacheKeys are objects with a string `lid` property and either the object or the string can be used as a unique key (the store's `identifierCache` is what provides cache keys and guarantees these properties).
+In ***Warp*Drive** CacheKeys are objects with a string `lid` property and either the object or the string can be used as a unique key (the store's `cacheKeyManager` is what provides cache keys and guarantees these properties).

 ::: code-group